-The written portion of the HITM thesis project involves the creation of new knowledge or insights rather than merely a summary or synthesis of known facts or past work in the chosen area of study.
+The final written product of the HITM project involves the creation of new knowledge or insights rather than merely a summary or synthesis of known facts or past work in the chosen area of study.
 It is more in-depth and demanding than a typical upper-division undergraduate paper.

-Appendix G of this handbook provides page length and works cited averages for 33 different major areas at FSU, drawn from the 1500+ honors thesis projects completed at FSU since 2009.
-These averages help give dimension to the idea that the honors thesis is not just a long paper, but instead a sustained, in-depth, original academic work that serves as the culmination of one's undergraduate education.
+The final written product for analytical or applied/experiential projects will be the written research paper that has been developed from the prospectus.
+Appendix G of this handbook provides page length and works cited averages for 33 different major areas at FSU, drawn from the 1500+ HITM projects completed at FSU between 2009 and 2019.
+These averages help give dimension to the idea that the HITM project is not just a long paper, but instead a sustained, in-depth, original academic work that serves as the culmination of one's undergraduate education.